Adastra

 Will this company survive (with limited share dilution) till the next cannabis bull market?

-With the base case scenario (5% quarterly growth at 10% annual share dilution) achievable, there is a good probability that Curaleaf will survive till the next bull market.
+With the modelled scenario (5% quarterly growth at 10% annual share dilution) achievable, there is a good probability that Curaleaf will survive till the next bull market.
 The probability of survival increases when we see the numbers in the AEBITDA Analysis.
 The numbers show that in spite of the phenomenal growth achieved, the company has reported positive AEBITDA in 100% of the quarters this decade.
+It is also one of the few cannabis companies that is Free Cash Flow positive.
 This is a well run company that combines revenue growth with cost optimization.

 In the Cannabis Portfolio page I mention macro factors to consider like inflation, and consumers switching to cheaper substitutes and white label brands.
 Many companies might see sales decrease with inflation impacting consumer behavior.
 Curaleaf’s vertically integrated business model, with retail dispensaries, distribution, cultivation and processing, and owned brands, sets it up for success during challenging market conditions.
 The ecosystem is backed by economies of scale.
 The competition, mostly smaller businesses, lack these strengths and many are likely going to fail.